-Our average is currently 4.4%, so we were able to meet our goal this year.
-Annually, we set aside a budget specifically for leak detection services and equipment which leads to the early discovery and repair of leaking service lines and water mains throughout our District.
-We're also proactive when it comes to performing capital improvement projects that replace deteriorated steel water main before it reaches end of useful life.
-We hope these efforts will help us continue to reach our goal in years to come.
+Our average is currently 8.5%, so we were able to meet our goal.
+Annually, the District sets aside a budget specifically for leak detection services and equipment.
+We will continue to be aggressive with early leak detection and repairs to maintain our goal for years to come.

-Free Online Bill Pay: SCWD#3 switched online bill pay providers to XPress BILL PAY.
+Free Online Bill Pay: SCWD#3 switched online bill pay providers to XPTESS BILL PAY.
 This change is designed to make online bill pay easier and best of all it's free!
-XPRESS BILL PAY is a secure online bill payment system that offers 24-7 access to your utility account to make payments with credit cards, debit cards, or electronic funds transfers.
-If you have multiple accounts, XPRESS BILL PAY gives customers the ability to manage all their service provider billing accounts from a single login.
+XPress BILL PAY is a secure online bill payment system that offers 24-7 access to your utility account to make payments with credit cards, debit cards, or electronic funds transfers.
+If you have multiple accounts, XPress BILL PAY gives customers the ability to manage all their service provider billing accounts from a single login.
 Auto Pay allows customers to set up automatic payments and not worry about them again.
 A complete history of payment confirmations, online transactions, and Water Consumption History are also provided.
 Email reminder alerts are sent to customers when bills arrive, when they're due, and when they're paid.
 Visit the website at www.xpressbillpay.com and sign up today!
 Or download the mobile app!